henrystitch-debug/11402_CS351_ProjectB/docs/02_SRS.md

 ### 2.2 Product Functions
 - Load CSV data into an internal table representation
 - Detect and validate schema from column headers and row values
-- Support SQL-like queries including SELECT, WHERE, ORDER BY, GROUP BY, and basic JOIN operations
+- Support SQL-like queries including SELECT, ORDER BY and Aggregate functions
 - Export query results as CSV or display them in a console-friendly format
 - Provide error handling for malformed CSV files and invalid queries